Automotive Public Relations at Mitsubishi Motors

 10:31 – Irvin talks about what it’s like running PR at a car company.

 12:13 – Irvin discusses whether he responds to incoming requests of consumers and stakeholders or if he looks for editorial opportunities.

-15:13 – Irvin discusses the potential dangers and opportunities of social media management.
+15:13 – Irvin discusses social media marketing communications’ potential dangers and opportunities.

 16:06 – Irvin talks about the target audience of Mitsubishi Motors.

 17:26 – Irvin discusses the challenges Mitsubishi Motors faces when reaching constituents and how he reaches consumers: “…Mitsubishi has a unique PR challenge to get out there, [and] that is that we’re gonna be a survivor.”